wasabipesto/valinor/README.md

 - AlertManager looks at Prometheus data and evaluates a set of rules before notifying me about problems.
 - Grafana makes pretty graphs.

-TODO: Set up remaining services, notifications.
+TODO: Set up graphs, notifications.
+Letting things run a bit to see typical load.

 ## Communication